esarell/MscQuantumTech/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------
 Hyperparameters are stored:
+Training.py

 -----------------------------------------------------------------------------------------------------------------------------------------
 How to run.

 Run the QCNN_run.py file
 Adjust the filename ect to make it work for you?

+Set up make sure you have two folders set up,
+Models and Results to collect the information

+Models are pickeld versions of the paramaters at that point, file naming convention works by using model + step number + C + Cost + .pkl